openvinotoolkit/openvino/docs/install_guides/configurations-for-intel-gpu.md

       Download and install the `deb` packages published `here <https://github.com/intel/compute-runtime/releases/latest>`__ and install the apt package `ocl-icd-libopencl1` with the OpenCl ICD loader.

       Alternatively, you can add the apt repository by following the `installation guide <https://dgpu-docs.intel.com/driver/installation.html#ubuntu-install-steps>`__.

-      Install the `ocl-icd-libopencl1`, `intel-opencl-icd`, `intel-level-zero-gpu` and `level-zero` apt packages:
+Then install the `ocl-icd-libopencl1`, `intel-opencl-icd`, `intel-level-zero-gpu` and `level-zero` apt packages:

       .. code-block:: sh